szunyog/szunyog.github.io/_posts/2015-03-31-mssql-csharp-insert-performance-test.md

 ### Test 1: Constructed SQL statement without paramters

-In this case the whole sql statement is constructed in c# code, including the values so the SQL server will not have chance to use cached version of the complied sql statement.
+In this case the whole SQL statement is constructed in c# code, including the values so the SQL server will not have chance to use cached version of the complied SQL statement.

 {% highlight csharp %}